Roman Quinn: Minor leagues

+Major leagues

 When the minor league season ended, Quinn was promoted to the Phillies' extended roster as a September call-up.
 He made his major league debut on September 11, 2016, playing in center field and batting second in the order against the Washington Nationals, and went 0–3 and drew a walk.
 The following day, in a home game against the Pittsburgh Pirates, Quinn hit two doubles, stole a base, drew a walk, and drove in two runs in a 6–2 victory.
 On September 27, Quinn left a game against the Atlanta Braves in the sixth inning with another oblique strain, ending his season early.
-In 15 major league games with the Phillies, he hit .263 with six RBIs and five stolen bases in six attempts.
+In 15 major league games with the Phillies, he hit .263 with six RBI and five stolen bases in six attempts.

 When asked about his plan for 2017, Quinn told reporters, "My goal is to stay healthy, man, just to be honest with you", and expressed his frustration at never playing a full season of baseball.
-Going into the season as Baseball America's No. 8 prospect, Quinn was assigned to the Triple A Lehigh Valley IronPigs.
+Going into the season as Baseball America's No. 8 prospect, Quinn was assigned to the Triple–A Lehigh Valley IronPigs.
 While sliding into third base on May 28, Quinn suffered an injury to his ulnar collateral ligament, which kept him out for the remainder of the season.
-In 45 games with Lehigh, Quinn batted .274 with two home runs, 13 RBIs, and 10 stolen bases.
+In 45 games with Lehigh, Quinn batted .274 with two home runs, 13 RBI, and 10 stolen bases.
 That winter, he returned to the Dominican League, playing in six games for the Toros del Este.
 There, he batted .125 in 19 plate appearances, with two hits and two runs.

 After appearing in spring training with the Phillies, where he was evaluated for a possible major league position in the outfield or at shortstop, Quinn returned to Lehigh Valley in 2018.
 That May, Quinn tore a ligament in his right middle finger while diving into a base, and spent several weeks on the disabled list to recover from surgery.
 On July 27, 2018, after his rehabilitation process, Quinn was recalled to the Phillies to be used as a pinch runner or pinch hitter.
 Three days later, manager Gabe Kapler chose to give Quinn the start over right fielder Nick Williams for a game against the Boston Red Sox.
 In the first game of a doubleheader against the New York Mets on August 16, Quinn and fellow position player Scott Kingery were required to pitch the final innings of a 24–4 loss when the team ran out of available relief pitchers.
 His first major league home run came on August 21, against Nationals pitcher Matt Grace.
 In September, Quinn suffered a "very, very small" fracture to his right pinky toe, but was expected to play through the end of the season.
-Quinn finished the season with a .260 average, including two home runs and 12 RBIs, in 131 at bats, as well as 10 stolen bases in 50 games.
+Quinn finished the season with a .260 average, including two home runs and 12 RBI, in 131 at–bats, as well as 10 stolen bases in 50 games.